Before I Fall: Plot

-She tries to stop Juliet from killing herself again but is unable to convince Juliet in the limited time she has.
-When Juliet runs onto the highway, Sam pushes her out of the way and is struck by a van instead.
+When it is time for the party, Sam ensures that Lindsay does not drive herself.
+Sam instead gets picked up by Kent, and they kiss in the car before she abruptly leaves.
+Suspicious, he tries to stop her to no avail.

-Sam lies on the ground and is barely conscious and dying.
-Above her is Juliet, who cradles her head, saying, "You saved me.
+Sam again tries to stop Juliet from killing herself again, but is unable to in the limited time she has.
+When Juliet runs onto the highway, Sam pushes her out of the way and is struck by a van.
+Juliet stands above her and asks, "You saved me.
 Why did you save me?"
-A fatally hurt and weakened Sam thinks, "No. You saved me."
+A fatally wounded Sam thinks, "No. The opposite."

 Film adaptation

 Fox 2000 optioned the rights for Before I Fall in mid-2010, with Maria Maggenti named as the writer, and Jon Shestack named as a producer soon after.
 Ry Russo-Young was hired to direct.
 In 2015, Awesomness TV came on board to the produce the film.
 In September 2015, it was announced that Zoey Deutch had been cast as the lead.
 In October, Halston Sage was cast, along with actor Logan Miller and YouTube star Kian Lawley.
 Later that same month, Scream Queens star Diego Boneta and actress Elena Kampouris were also announced as part of the cast.

 The film had its world premiere at the Sundance Film Festival on January 21, 2017, and was theatrically released on March 3, 2017, by Open Road Films.